A Program for a Major Social Advancement

 Further Ensuring Businesses Maximize Social Value and Minimize Social Harm

-When a WSDE approaches the 200-worker threshold, interested candidates for community board member positions will send their qualifying information to a community agency, which will include verified information on a public website.
+When a WSDE approaches the 200-worker threshold, interested candidates for community board or oversight committee member positions will send their qualifying information to a community agency, which will include verified information on a public website.
 Community members can vote for their board representatives on an election day at the end of eight weeks after a company reaches the 200-worker threshold.
-In addition to interested members of the WSDE’s community occasionally monitoring a website that includes businesses approaching the 200-worker threshold and corporate board member elections in progress, community media will make these elections and upcoming elections known.
+In addition to interested members of the WSDE’s community occasionally monitoring a website that includes businesses approaching the 200-worker threshold and corporate board member elections in progress, community media will make these and upcoming elections known.

 The Training Needed for WSDE Success

 Besides through WSDE media, the skills and information needed for cooperative business enterprise management and direction will be provided by two and four-year colleges’ core curriculum.
 With education, capital, technical support, and other policy changes—all of which have been important for the success of conventional capitalist businesses—we can transform our economy over about two decades to one where worker-owned and worker self-directed enterprises are the predominant business enterprise structure in the country.
 This revolutionary advance is within reach if a mass movement develops to support it.
 (I detail my recommended structure of WSDEs and their support institutions on pages 161-167 of The New Enlightenment.
 Essential to their structure is each worker in them has an equal share of ownership.
 WSDE members will determine income inequalities based on democratic processes.)

 Media Corporation Transformation to WSDEs Will Be Particularly Beneficial